 - Add a cube and rotate it, making sure the cube is visible in the ARCamera's view

-- Copy provided MyVBMaterialBehaviour.cs and MyVideoShader81.shader (for SDK 8.1) into Assets/Vuforia/Shaders/
+- Copy provided MyVBMaterialBehaviour.cs and MyVideoShader81.shader (for SDK 8.1), or MyVideoShader83.shader (for SDK 8.3) into Assets/Vuforia/Shaders/

 - Add MyVBMaterialBehaviour.cs to the cube

 - Assign MyVideoShader81.shader or MyVideoShader83.shader to the "My VB Shader" property in the test script

 - Run in PlayMode to test.
 You should see something similar to the attached screen shot (2019-06-04_11-33-30.jpg)